LIT-Protocol/js-sdk/packages/getlit-sdk/README.md

 Run `nx build getlit-sdk` to build the library.

+Or run `yarn build` at the repository root to build all packages
 ## Running unit tests

 Run `nx test getlit-sdk` to execute the unit tests via [Jest](https://jestjs.io).